 60+ trials per "Review of disease modifying therapies" document*

-... and click on country to view by state and by individual trial.
+... and click on country/state to view trial listings.

 CLINICAL TRIALS BY THERAPY FOCUS

 Note: 609 total active trials includes 355 recruiting, 126 not yet recruiting, 31 enrolling by invitation and 97 no longer recruiting.

 An INTERVENTIONAL STUDY (or Clinical Trial) is a clinical study in which participants are assigned an intervention such as a medication, device, or procedure, so that researchers can evaluate its effects on biomedical or health-related outcomes.
 Participants may receive diagnostic, therapeutic, or other types of interventions.
 See trial phase descriptions at bottom of page.

 609 active PD interventional studies worldwide are registered on ClinicalTrials.gov, as of February 22, 2021.

 Active studies include trials that are recruiting, not yet recruiting, enrolling by invitation or no longer recruiting.